poptart-cat-030/linux_assignment3_part2/README.md

 Hi, I'm Hillary.
-This repository will allow you to set up a
+This repository will allow you to set up a load balancer that will distribute traffic across 2 nginx servers (web servers) running on 2 Droplets (Virtual machines from Digital Ocean).

 ## Table of Contents
+> [!Note]
->[!Note] After section 2, complete all remaining instruction sections for each droplet
+> After **2.
+Creating a Load Balancer**, complete all remaining instruction sections for each droplet.
+Please complete the instructions in order.

 - [Table of Contents](#table-of-contents)
 - [1.
 Creating Droplets](#1-creating-droplets)